 The Trajan’s Market, the first-ever shopping mall in the world, was built in Rome between 107-110 AD by Emperor Trajan.
 The mall had multiple levels and over 150 different stores which sold everything from clothing to groceries.

 I don’t know about you, but I just added this one to my bucket-list!
 The National Museum of Pasta is the only one of its kind and features hundreds of rooms dedicated to different types of pasta.

 39. The (Not-So-Spanish) Spanish Steps

-First of all, who knows why a flight of steps located in Rome are called the Spanish steps?
+First of all, who knows why a flight of steps located in Rome is called the Spanish steps?
 Second of all, they aren’t really even Spanish!
-The Spanish Steps are in fact French, due to being funded by a French diplomat by the name of Etienne Gueffier.
-But they are also Italian, obviously due to the fact that they were built in Rome Italy, but also thanks to their Italian Architects.
+The Spanish Steps are, in fact, French, due to being funded by a French diplomat by the name of Etienne Gueffier.
+But they are also Italian, obviously because they were built in Rome Italy, but also thanks to their Italian Architects.